-Violence Against Women Tribal Governments Program: Coordinated Tribal Assistance Solicitation (CTAS)
+Violence Against Women Grants to Indian Tribal Governments Program

-- Develop and enhance effective governmental strategies to curtail violent crimes against and increase the safety of Indian women consistent with tribal law and custom
+- Develop and enhance effective governmental strategies to curtail violent crimes against women and increase the safety of Indian women consistent with Tribal law and custom

-- Strengthen the tribal justice interventions, including tribal law enforcement, prosecution, courts, probation, and correctional facilities
+- Strengthen Tribal justice interventions including law enforcement, prosecution, courts, probation, and correctional facilities

 - Enhance services to Indian women victimized by domestic violence, dating violence, sexual assault, sex trafficking, and stalking